dragonDScript/universalGO/README.md

 Universal GO is a tool to package Go applications for all platforms.

-Try it by git cloning this repo, and running `go run main.go examples/minimalistic/app.zip`.
+Try it by downloading ugo from [GitHub Releases](https://github.com/dragonDScript/universalGO/releases) and placing it in a familiar location.
+Then Check the below guide for opening .ugo files with ugo.
 Docs are WIP.

 ## How to run .ugo files directly